mariuszmichalowski/practical-kubernetes-problems/vault-agent-sidecar/README.md

 / $ vault auth enable kubernetes
 Success!
 Enabled kubernetes auth method at: kubernetes/
 ```

+Vault accepts this service token from any client within the Kubernetes cluster.
+During authentication, Vault verifies that the service account token is valid by querying a configured Kubernetes endpoint.

 Configure the Kubernetes authentication method to use the service account
 token, the location of the Kubernetes host, and its certificate: